atharvvv10/MultiAgents/agent_monitoring/docs/README.md

 This docs folder acts as a comprehensive reference for developers, researchers, and operators working with the agent monitoring system.
 It ensures that:

-- The system’s internal design and workflows are transparent and understandable.
+- The system’s functional specifications and architectural diagrams are transparent.
-- Users can successfully install, configure, and operate monitoring components.
+- Users can successfully navigate the application via the user guide.
-- Advanced alerting and anomaly detection capabilities are explained and extensible.
+- Complex integrations like LangSmith and Graph Visualizations are clearly documented.
-- Monitoring data’s collection, storage, and visualization methods are documented.
+- Research decisions regarding logging infrastructure are recorded for future reference.
-- Troubleshooting guides help resolve issues efficiently.
+- The project remains maintainable and easy to extend by new contributors.

 ---

 ## ⚙️ How to Use This Documentation

 1. Start with `README.md` for an overview.
-2. Read `architecture.md` to understand the big picture and components.
+2. Read feature_spec.md to understand the system architecture and specifications.
-3. Follow the setup and usage steps in `monitoring_guide.md`.
+3. Follow the instructions in user_guide.md to install and operate the software.
-4. Use `visualization_tutorial.md` to learn how to create meaningful visual reports.
+4. Consult langsmith_features.md to understand specific LLM tracing capabilities.
-5. Dive into `alerting_research.md` and `data_tracing.md` for in-depth technical details.
+5. Review graph_visualization.md to comprehend the logic behind data rendering.
-6. Consult `troubleshooting.md` if you face issues during deployment or operation.
+6. Dive into logging_research.md to understand the rationale behind the logging implementation.

 ---